solidrock-technology/docs/docs/guide/bundles.md

 ## Unwrapping a Bundle

 Once a bundle is configured and added to an order, the lead booker can continue to modify the contents of the bundle until they complete the order, adding more items (if configurable) and deleting items.
-When items in a bundle are deleted Solidrock will check if the bundle remains valid (the quantity of each item is within the minimum and maxmimum range) or invalid.
+When items in a bundle are deleted Solidrock will check if the bundle remains valid (the quantity of each item is within the minimum and maximum range) or invalid.
 If deemed invalid Solidrock will **unwrap** the bundle setting any remaining items as individual items in the order.

 ## Editing the contents of a Bundle